BTechEd: Joint Project Honours EDUC4065P

 This course enables students to conduct a practitioner enquiry within Design and Technology Education relevant to their professional development and to pupil learning.

-5 two-hour sessions and ongoing supervision.
+4 on-hour sessions and ongoing supervision.

 Assessment work will be based on a dissertation project.